NwaoghorPraise2/covid-19-monitor/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ## Things I learnt while working on this project:
+* How to build a landing page with HTML CSS and JS
-* How to make use of MVVM (Viewmodel + LiveData) in Android projects
+* How to make a website responsive with CSS
-* How to make use of the Mobile Vision API
+* How to make use of DOM manipulations in websites
-* How to use data binding with viewmodel and livedata
-* How to make use of FileProvider when using the device camera
+* How to consume API using the built-in js fetch function
-* How to be patient when fixing bugs
-* How to ask questions when I am stuck
+* How to host an app. from github on [REPL](https://repl.co)

 ## Built With